 The Principle Statement

-The Government states that the Principle Statement must contain at least:
+The Government states that the Principle Statement must be issued no later than the first day of employment and contain at least:

 - the business’s name